Physician Assistant and Nurse Practitioner Student Rotations

 Summer semester (Any start between May – July)

-- Deadline to submit online request form: December 31 (January 31 for 2018 only)
+- Deadline to submit online request form: January 31

 Clinical Placement and Notification